KristinaStrateva/Second-Hand-Electronics/README.md

 ## General Information

-- Pyrography ART Gallery creates a dedicated online space for pyrography enthusiasts to showcase their creations, fostering a vibrant and supportive community.

-- By organizing items into collections and providing a dynamic home page, Pyrography ART Gallery serves as a centralized platform where users can easily explore and discover a variety of pyrography pieces.

-- The purpose of Pyrography ART Gallery is to cultivate a thriving community, celebrate artistic talent, facilitate learning, encourage personal expression, overcome existing limitations, and provide a unique online experience for individuals passionate about the art of pyrography.
+- The platform facilitates the trading of electronics components, catering to both sellers and buyers.

+- It utilizes Express.js for server-side logic, Handlebars for templating, and MongoDB for database management.

+- Authentication tracking is implemented using middleware to differentiate between registered users and guests.

+- Key functionalities include uploading, editing, and deleting items, as well as browsing and purchasing capabilities for users (purchasing functionality is only simulated).

 ## Live Demo

-Check out the live demo of Pyrography ART Gallery [here](https://pyrography-art-gallery.onrender.com/).
+Check out the live demo of Second Hand Electronics [here](https://second-hand-electronics.onrender.com/).

 **Note:** The website is optimized for the latest versions of Chrome and Mozilla Firefox, with a desktop resolution of 1920x1080.

 ## Features

-- **Collections:** Explore three distinct collections - Home Decorations, Gift Sets, and Custom Items.
-Each collection embodies the passion and creativity of pyrography, offering a unique visual journey.

-- **User Creations:** For logged-in users, Pyrography ART Gallery opens the door to artistic expression.
-Create, edit, and delete your items, shaping them with the warmth of your creativity.
-Each item tells a story, and you have the power to craft your narrative.
+- **Electronic and User Models:** The platform employs two main models—Electronic and User.
+Each Electronic item includes attributes such as name, type, damages, image, description, production, exploitation and price.
+User authentication and tracking are managed through the User model.

+- **User Creations:** For logged-in users, Second Hand Electronics gives additional privileges such as uploading, editing or deleting their own items.

-- **Dynamic Home Page:** The home page dynamically showcases the last three added items, creating an ever-evolving visual experience.
-Witness the latest additions and be inspired by the diversity of pyrography.
+- **Dynamic Catalog Page:** The catalog page dynamically showcases all added electronics.

-- **Authentication Tracking:** A custom hook ensures seamless authentication for users, tracking login, register, and logout activities across various routes.
-Feel the connection with the community as you navigate through Pyrography ART Gallery.

-- **Like Functionality:** Express your appreciation for fellow artists with the like functionality.
-Each like is a virtual nod of approval, creating a sense of camaraderie within the Pyrography ART Gallery community.
+- **Authentication Tracking:** Middleware is utilized for tracking user authentication status, enabling different functionalities based on whether a user is logged in or is a guest.

+- **Search Functionality:** The platform incorporates a robust search feature allowing users to search for items based on specific criteria, enhancing the browsing experience and facilitating item discovery.

 ## Project Structure

-This repository hosts the source code for our immersive platform dedicated to the art of pyrography.
-Below is an overview of the project structure.

-- `/client`: The client-side application built with React and Vite
-    - `/public`: Contains static assets, including images
-    - `/src`: Holds the React components, styles, and other client-side code
+The project follows a modular architecture with a main src directory comprising various components:

+- `/src`
+    - `/config`: Contains configuration files for Express.js and MongoDB configuration, setting up environment variables and other project configurations
-- `/server`: The server-side code for handling backend logic and API requests, using Express.js and MongoDB
+    - `/controllers`: Houses controller functions responsible for handling user requests, interacting with the models, and sending responses
-    - `/src`: Holds the controllers, models, configuration, routes and other server-side code
+    - `/lib`: Holds custom jwt library
+    - `/managers`: Includes manager modules responsible for business logic and coordination between different parts of the application
+    - `/middlewares`: Contains middleware functions for implementing authentication, error handling, and other cross-cutting concerns
+    - `/models`: Stores database models representing different entities in the application, such as users and electronic items
+    - `/public`: Contains static assets such as images, stylesheets, and client-side JavaScript files
+    - `/utils`: Houses utility functions used throughout the application for various purposes such as data manipulation and formatting
+    - `/views`: Stores Handlebars templates for rendering HTML views served to clients
+    - `index.js`: Entry point of the application, initializing the server and middleware
+    - `router.js`: Handles routing logic for different endpoints and their associated functionalities

 Feel free to explore each directory to understand how different components and functionalities are structured within the project.